Legacy of the Ancients: Copy protection

 The game makes use of a code wheel copy protection that requires the player to match a gemstone and the name of a world on which another branch of the Galactic Museum exists.
 The player then has to enter a six-digit number to proceed.
 One of the worlds on the disk, Bantross, became the setting for the sequel, The Legend of Blacksilver.

 Another part of the copy protection involves an attempt by the program to modify the program disk itself on startup and render it unusable.
 On authentic game disks, this operation fails since the disks are write-protected.
 When playing the game using an emulator, it is advisable to set the read-only attribute for each disk image to avoid this modification.

 Development

 Legacy of the Ancients shares a similar design to Questron.
 Although not a sequel, it uses an updated engine shared by Questron and Questron II, and the same developers worked on the games.

 Reception

 Computer Gaming World in 1987 described Legacy of the Ancients as "an advancement by the design team that created Questron", with "more lavish use of color than its predecessor".
-The magazine's Scorpia in 1988 enjoyed the museum setting of the game, but noted there was very little interacting with the world.
-The game's difficulty was described as "suitable for beginner and intermediate-level play".
-In 1993 she called the game "a hack'n'slash of moderate interest".
+The following year, Scorpia reviewed the game and enjoyed the museum setting, but noted there was very little interaction with the world.
+She described the game's difficulty as "suitable for beginner and intermediate-level play".
+Six years after the game's publication, Scorpia called the game "a hack'n'slash of moderate interest".

-The game was reviewed in 1988 in Dragon #131 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
-The reviewers gave the game 3½ stars.